-Table 6.2: Summary of the Significance of Potential Strategic Sustainability Effects:Spent Fuel
+Table 6.2: Summary of the Significance of Potential Strategic Sustainability Effects:Spent fuel

-- 6.4.16 It may be possible to mitigate the effects on flood risk through appropriate design, construction and management of flood protection measures.
-There may also be an option to remove spent fuel from power station sites for interim storage at an offsite facility before it is deposited in a GDF. - 6.4.17 Further assessment will be required at the design, development and planning stage where detailed site-specific proposals for spent fuel management will be made for new nuclear power stations. - 6.4.18 The interim storage of spent fuel is an established technology and the MRWS White Paper outlines the concept for UK facilities.
-Within this, and the current regulatory framework, each developer is responsible for the design of such facilities at a site specific level.
-It is at this local site specific level that a full understanding of the impacts can be identified, minimised and mitigated. - 6.4.19 The appraisal has identified a range of measures that might be taken to mitigate the effects of the management of Spent Fuel and these are reported in Section 3 in Annex K.
+6.4.16 It may be possible to mitigate the effects on flood risk through appropriate design, construction and management of flood protection measures.
+There may also be an option to remove spent fuel from power station sites for interim storage at an offsite facility before it is deposited in a GDF.

+- 6.4.17 Further assessment will be required at the design, development and planning stage where detailed site-specific proposals for spent fuel management will be made for new nuclear power stations. - 6.4.18 The interim storage of spent fuel is an established technology and the MRWS White Paper179 recognises that interim storage will play an integral part in implementing geological disposal.
+Within the current regulatory framework, each developer is responsible for the design of such facilities at a site level.
+It is at this local site specific level that a full understanding of the impacts can be identified, minimised and mitigated. - 6.4.19 The appraisal has identified a range of measures that might be taken to mitigate the effects of the management of spent fuel and these are reported in Appendix C in Annex I.

-- 6.4.20 In addition to the effects at site level, the draft Nuclear NPS will require additional capacity to be provided at a GDF for the spent fuel arising from the new nuclear power stations.
-As noted in paragraph 6.4.3 above, disposing of the spent fuel from a 10GW programme of new nuclear power stations in a GDF would require an underground area that equates to 50-55% of the area that will be required for the disposal of legacy spent fuel and HLW. - 6.4.21 The Generic Design Assessment includes an assessment of the disposability of the higher activity wastes that will be produced by new nuclear power stations.
-In a Position Statement produced in February 2009, NDA said that early results had not identified any issues which are not being addressed for the existing legacy wastes and nuclear materials. - 6.4.22 The extant regulatory framework will ensure that the impacts associated with the design and construction of interim storage facilities and a GDF are minimised and mitigated appropriately.
+- 6.4.20 In addition to the effects at site level, the revised draft Nuclear NPS will require additional capacity to be provided at a GDF for the spent fuel arising from the new nuclear power stations.
+Disposing of the spent fuel from a 10GW programme of new nuclear power stations in a GDF would require an underground area that equates to 50-55% of the area that will be required for the disposal of legacy spent fuel and High Level Waste (HLW). - 6.4.21 The Generic Design Assessment includes an assessment of the disposability of the higher activity wastes that will be produced by new nuclear power stations.
+The disposability assessments that have been conducted by the NDA as part of the Generic Design Assessment (GDA) process support this view and have concluded that, compared with legacy wastes and existing spent fuel, no new issues arise that challenge the fundamental disposability of the wastes and spent fuel expected to arise from operation of the reactor designs currently being assessed by the GDA process (EPR and AP-1000).
+This conclusion is supported by the similarity of the wastes to those expected to arise from the existing pressurised water reactor at Sizewell B. The NDA has concluded that given a disposal site with suitable characteristics, the wastes and spent fuel from the EPR and AP-1000 are expected to be disposable180. - 6.4.22 The extant regulatory framework will ensure that the impacts associated with the design and construction of interim storage facilities and a GDF are minimised and mitigated appropriately.
 The potential effects of the additional inventories of spent fuel on the collective community well-being of potential GDF host communities will be addressed through the MRWS programme.